- Hyperthyroidism is a condition in which the thyroid overproduces hormones.

 Thyroid scan and uptake

 This allows your doctor to see if your thyroid is overactive.
-In particular, it can tell if the entire thyroid or just a single area of the gland is causing the overactivity.
+In particular, it can reveal whether the entire thyroid or just a single area of the gland is causing the overactivity.

-Ultrasound can measure the size of the entire thyroid gland, as well as any masses within it.
-Doctors can also use ultrasound to know if a mass is solid or cystic.
+Ultrasounds can measure the size of the entire thyroid gland, as well as any masses within it.
+Doctors can also use ultrasounds to determine if a mass is solid or cystic.

 A CT or MRI can show if a pituitary tumor is present that’s causing the condition.

 A section or all of your thyroid gland may be surgically removed.
 You will then have to take thyroid hormone supplements to prevent hypothyroidism, which occurs when you have an underactive thyroid that secretes too little hormone.
 Also, beta-blockers such as propranolol can help control your rapid pulse, sweating, anxiety, and high blood pressure.
 Most people respond well to this treatment.

 The long-term outlook for hyperthyroidism depends on its cause.
 Some causes can go away without treatment.
-Others, like Graves' disease, get worse over time.
+Others, like Graves' disease, get worse over time without treatment.
 The complications of Graves' disease can be life-threatening and affect your long-term quality of life.
 Early diagnosis and treatment of symptoms improve the long-term outlook.